RBS's Ulster Bank to close branches after review

 It said it would close around 20 branches and sub offices in Ireland this year as a result of the review.

-Rival Allied Irish Banks (ALBK.I), Ireland’s second-largest bank, is closing a number of branches as it trims its workforce by almost 20 percent, while permanent tsb IPM.I is shutting 17 percent of its 92 branches.
+Rival Allied Irish Banks, Ireland’s second-largest bank, is closing a number of branches as it trims its workforce by almost 20 percent, while permanent tsb is shutting 17 percent of its 92 branches.

-Denmark’s Danske Bank (DANSKE.CO) closed its network of branches last year, although it continues to serve customers through telephone and mobile banking.

-Bank of Ireland BKIR.I, the only domestic Irish lender to avoid falling under full state control, has not closed any branches since the crisis, despite also cutting its staff numbers substantially.
+Bank of Ireland, the only domestic Irish lender to avoid falling under full state control, has not closed any branches since the crisis, despite also cutting its staff numbers substantially.

-(This story corrects paragraph seven in story transmitted on January 3 to clarify that Danske Bank closed branch network and did not exit Irish market)